nverchev/drytorch/docs/tutorials/experiments_and_runs.md

 - a result obtained by modifying the configuration file (e.g., changing the optimizer) constitutes a new experiment instance.

 - a parameter sweep (or grid search), when fully described within the configuration file, is considered a single experiment.

-To define an experiment, you should subclass or annotate DRYTorch's Experiment class, specifying the required configuration type.
-The Experiment class needs a unique name for each instance and also accepts optional tags and a designated output directory for the run, which other framework components will utilize.
+To define an experiment, subclass the DRYTorch's `Experiment` class specifying the required specification.
+The `Experiment` class needs a name unique for each instance and accepts tags and a directory for logging as optional arguments, which is communicated to trackers.

 ```{code-cell} ipython3
 ! uv pip install drytorch